sreethi-kamuju/K-Clustering/README.md

-# Projects
+# KMeans Clustering for Mall Customers
-KMeans Clustering for Mall Customers
+This project demonstrates the application of KMeans clustering on the "mall_customers.csv" dataset to segment customers based on their annual income and spending score.